msgSAP/ovp/AddTableCard.md

 *AgencyID and _Agency.Name need to be added to a group by clause*

-Add the following annotations to provide the metadata for the table:
+Add the following annotations to provide the metadata for the view entity:

 __AgencyName:__
 ```abap